 - 4.3 The school will try to respect the views of a complainant who indicates that he or she would have difficulty discussing a complaint with a particular member of staff.
-In these cases, the matter will be referred back to the Headteacher/Head of School who may, if they feel it necessary, refer the complaint to another staff member for investigation. - 4.4 Where the complaint concerns the Headteacher/Head of School or a Local Governor, the complaint will be referred to the Chair of the Local Governing Body.
-The Chair of the Local Governing Body will investigate the complaint under Stage 3 of this Complaints Policy.
-Where the complaint concerns the Chair of the Local Governing Body, the Vice Chair of the Local Governing Body will investigate the complaint under Stage 3 of this Complaints Policy. - 4.5 Where the first approach is made to a Local Governor, the Local Governor must refer the complaint to the Headteacher/Head of School, who will allocate it to an appropriate member of staff for investigation under Stage 2 of this Complaints Policy.
+In these cases, the matter will be referred back to the Headteacher who may, if they feel it necessary, refer the complaint to another staff member for investigation. - 4.4 Where the complaint concerns the Headteacher or a Local Governor, the complaint will be referred to the Chair of the School Standards Committee.
+The Chair of the School Standards Committee will investigate the complaint under Stage 3 of this Complaints Policy. - Where the complaint concerns the Chair of the School Standards Committee or the entire School Standards Committee, the complaint will be referred to an Executive Director of the Trust for investigation under Stage 3 of this Complaints Policy. - Where the complaint concerns a member of the trust central team, the complaint will be referred to an Executive Director of the Trust for investigation under Stage 3 of this Complaints Policy. - Where the complaint concerns an Executive Director of the trust, including the CEO, or the entire trust, the complaint will be referred to the Chair of the trust for investigation under Stage 3 of the Complaints Policy. - 4.5 Where the first approach is made to a Local Governor, the Local Governor must refer the complaint to the Headteacher, who will allocate it to an appropriate member of staff for investigation under Stage 2 of this Complaints Policy.
 Local Governors should not act unilaterally on an individual complaint outside the formal procedure or be involved at the early stages in case they are needed to sit on an Independent Complaint Panel at a later stage of the procedure. - 4.6 The member of staff considering the complaint will write to the complainant acknowledging the complaint within 5 school days of receiving the formal complaint form.
 The acknowledgement will confirm which stage of the Complaints Policy the complaint is being investigated under, and will confirm the date for providing a response to the complaint.
 Following investigation of the complaint, the member of staff will write to the complainant confirming the outcome within 10 school days of the formal complaint form being received.
-If this time limit cannot be met, the member of staff will write to the Complainant within 10 school days of the formal complaint form being received, explaining the reason for the delay and providing a revised date. - 4.7 The letter to the complainant should notify them that if he or she is unhappy with the outcome of the Stage 2 investigation of the complaint, they should write to the Headteacher/Head of School within 10 school days of receiving the letter asking for the complaint to be investigated under Stage 3 of this Complaints Policy.
+If this time limit cannot be met, the member of staff will write to the Complainant within 10 school days of the formal complaint form being received, explaining the reason for the delay and providing a revised date.

+4.7 The letter to the complainant should notify them that if he or she is unhappy with the outcome of the Stage 2 investigation of the complaint, they should write to the Headteacher within 10 school days of receiving the letter asking for the complaint to be investigated under Stage 3 of this Complaints Policy.
 If no further communication is received from the complainant within 10 school days, the complaint will be deemed to have been resolved.

-5 Stage 3 - Formal Complaint Investigated by the Headteacher/Head of School
+5 Stage 3 - Formal Complaint Investigated by the Headteacher